 Bryn didn’t look angry; she actually laughed, a raspy, congested sound.
 “At least I was warm for a second, Cal.
 Thanks for trying.”

 Gwen’s gaze locked onto Will.
-He looked up, the sharp Highland light catching the stubborn angle of his jaw, and for a heartbeat, she braced for the usual friction—the electric spark of defiance or that frustrating, unnameable warmth that always seemed to simmer between them.
+He looked up, the sharp morning light catching the stubborn angle of his jaw, and for a heartbeat, she braced for the usual friction—the electric spark of defiance or that frustrating, unnameable warmth that always seemed to simmer between them.

 But today, his eyes were flat, green depths turned to cold sea glass.
 He looked through her, dismissing her as if she were merely another piece of weathered gothic masonry.
 The sting of his indifference was sharper than any insult.